mkremer/emphloyer-pdo/README.md

 [Emphloyer](https://github.com/mkremer/emphloyer).
 This extension has only been tested with MySQL but likely works with other SQL databases as well.

+NOTE: If you're replicating the MySQL database that holds you jobs table be sure to use MIXED or ROW based replication (STATEMENT based replication will generate tons of warnings because the backend uses UPDATE queries with a WHERE statement to lock jobs).

 ## Installation

 You can install Emphloyer-PDO through composer with: